gustafnk/microservice-websites/index.md

 One way to create and communicate around a common web design is to use a *style guide*.
 A style guide is a toolbox of graphical elements, where some elements in the style guide can consist of other elements from the style guide.

 Using a style guide is not risk free.
 One risk is that a design team authors a style guide that the teams start to use but over time deviates from.
-It’s hard for a design team to see all the future design needs of the teams.
+It's hard for a design team to see all the future design needs of the teams.
 Another risk is that a policy is created that force the teams to use the style guide, either by creating a “style guide CSS library" or by creating a “QA step" before releases.
 Regardless, forcing a style guide on the teams creates a bottleneck for delivery, which runs opposite to the distributed development style of the microservice architecture.

 A promising improvement on the style guide is the *living style guide* or the *[pattern lab](http://www.bigeng.io/the-living-style-guide-pattern-lab/)*.
 Here, mutations of the existing style guide elements are fed back into the style guide itself, creating a catalog of existing mutations of some or all of the style guide elements.
 A subset of the style guide can then be published as a shared resources, directly available for the teams, while still allowing the teams to develop local mutations.